 You will find a copy of the campus maps in your orientation packs.
-Maps of the DCU Campuses can be found at the following link: dcu.ie/sites/default/files/info/images/dcu_multicampus_map_2019_fa.pdf Academic Supports for Graduate Research Students DCU research students are registered to an academic school (irrespective of affiliation to a research centre, institute or college), with the exception of students on the Doctor of Education programme who are registered with the Faculty.
+Maps of the DCU Campuses can be found at the following link: dcu.ie/sites/default/files/info/images/dcu\multicampus\map\2019\fa.pdf Academic Supports for Graduate Research Students DCU research students are registered to an academic school (irrespective of affiliation to a research centre, institute or college), with the exception of students on the Doctor of Education programme who are registered with the Faculty.
 This means that, in addition to the frequent practical support students receive from administrative and technical staff, they are also supported by academics in their area.
 Where academic issues arise, students should approach their supervisor(s) and/or other panel members in the first instance.
 Unresolved queries are escalated to the Head of School, the Executive Dean of the Faculty and finally to the Dean of Graduate Studies.

-The roles and responsibilities of each of these stakeholders are defined in DCU's Academic Regulations for Postgraduate Degrees by Research and Thesis: dcu.ie/registry/regulations/postgraduate_regulations.shtml While not easy reading, the regulations are very important in that they govern the entire process of undertaking postgraduate research at DCU.
+The roles and responsibilities of each of these stakeholders are defined in DCU's Academic Regulations for Postgraduate Degrees by Research and Thesis: dcu.ie/registry/postgraduate-research-academic-regulations-guidelines-registry While not easy reading, the regulations are very important in that they govern the entire process of undertaking postgraduate research at DCU.
 Their purpose is both to safeguard the academic standards of the University and the interests of individual students.
 Some of the sections (such as how to format your thesis) you may consult only when you 'need to know', but others are important from the outset.
 The regulations offer a clear communication on what is expected of you as a research student and what you in turn should expect from the University.
 As you start out, you should at least consult the booklet 'Academic Roles and Responsibilities in Graduate Research'.
-The Regulations are reviewed periodically and the Regulations in place for 2020-21 will be on the web from early September 2020.
+The Regulations are reviewed periodically and the Regulations in place for 2021-22 will be on the web from early September 2021.
 Official Monitoring of Your Progress Research students are required to submit official paperwork (online or in hard copy) on an annual basis and as they progress through particular milestones in their studies.
 All such official progression paperwork (otherwise identified as "PGR" paperwork or Postgraduate Research forms) comes from, and is processed by Registry.
 Registry is the central administrative unit of the University, based in the Henry Grattan building.
 You can call into the Student Information Area in Registry for advice during opening hours.
 Additionally, Registry has a presence on the DCU St Patrick's Campus in room C108.
-The full list of PGR forms is outlined on Registry's website: dcu.ie/registry/application_forms.shtml#research The flowchart on the next page illustrates your administrative journey in relation to PGR form submission.
-Queries on PGR forms can be emailed to Registry at: postgraduate.research@dcu.ie Useful links Links to submission dates for each PGR form: dcu.ie/registry/postgraduate/submission_dates.shtml Links to academic regulations for postgraduate research students: dcu.ie/registry/regulations/postgraduate_regulations.shtml Note: For students undertaking a professional doctorate programme the annual review report may be postponed until embarking on the substantive research phase.
+The full list of PGR forms is outlined on Registry's website: dcu.ie/registry/application-forms-registry#research The flowchart on the next page illustrates your administrative journey in relation to PGR form submission.
+Queries on PGR forms can be emailed to Registry at: postgraduate.research@dcu.ie

+Useful links Links to submission dates for each PGR form: dcu.ie/registry/postgraduate-research-registry Links to academic regulations for postgraduate research students: dcu.ie/registry/postgraduate-research-academic-regulations-guidelines-registry Note: For students undertaking a professional doctorate programme, the annual review report may be postponed until embarking on the substantive research phase.
 Details on progression during the taught phase will be communicated via the school/programme coordinator.
-'At a Glance' Postgraduate Research (PGR) Form Submission Stages Master's by Research Master's / PhD track PhD Professional Doctorates PGR2 Annual Progress Report To be submitted annually by the end of July via pgr2online.dcu.ie PGR2 Annual Progress Report To be submitted annually by the end of July via pgr2online.dcu.ie PGR2 Annual Progress Report To be submitted annually by the end of July via pgr2online.dcu.ie PGR2 Annual Progress Report To be submitted annually by the end of July via pgr2online.dcu.ie PGR4 Notice of Intention to PGR3 Transfer to/Confirmation PGR4 Notice of Intention to Note: Requirement for a PGR2 may be postponed Submit for Examination To be submitted 3 months prior to thesis submission. on the PhD Register To be submitted between 12 and 21 months registration (full-time).
-Submit for Examination To be submitted 3 months prior to thesis submission. until the student embarks on the substansive research work.
-PGR7 Thesis Access Consent To be submitted with soft-bound thesis copies for examination.
-PGR7 Thesis Access Consent To be submitted with soft-bound thesis copies for examination.
-PGR4 Notice of Intention to Submit for Examination To be submitted 3 months prior to thesis submission.
-PGR6 Examination Report To be submitted by Independent Chairperson /Internal Examiner.
-PGR6 Examination Report To be submitted by Independent Chairperson /Internal Examiner.
-PGR7 Thesis Access Consent To be submitted with soft-bound thesis copies PGR8 (optional) for examination.
-Temporary Restriction of Access To be submitted with final hardbound thesis copies.
-PGR8 (optional) Temporary Restriction of Access To be submitted with final hardbound thesis copies.
-PGR6 Examination Report To be submitted by Independent Chairperson /Internal Examiner.
-PGR12 E-Thesis Declarations To be submitted with final hardbound thesis.
-PGR12 E-Thesis Declaration To be submitted with final hardbound thesis.
-PGR8 (optional) Temporary Restriction of Access To be submitted with final hardbound thesis copies.
-PGR12 E-Thesis Declaration To be submitted with final hardbound thesis.
+'At a Glance' Postgraduate Research (PGR) Form Submission Stages